-Hi Tim, it’s great to get to talk with you, how’s everything been going?
+Hi Harrison & James, it’s great to get to talk with you, how has everything been going?

-Congratulations on Cinegraffic Score being at the British Shorts 2023, how does it feel to be part of such an incredible line-up of short films?
+Congratulations on Do Not Touch being at the British Shorts 2023, how does it feel to be part of such an incredible line-up of short films?

 How important are festivals like British Shorts in creating a platform for short films?

-Can you tell me how Cinegraffic Score came about?
+Can you tell me how Do Not Touch came about?

-What where the biggest challenges you faced making this short?
+What were the biggest challenges you faced making Do Not Touch?

 Do you think filmmakers should continue to push the boundaries of the films/stories they want to tell?

-For any emerging filmmakers, writers, directors what would your top three tips you would offer them?
+For any fellow emerging filmmakers out there, what would your top three tips you would offer them?

-And finally, what would you like audiences to take away from Cinegraffic Score?
+And finally, what would you like audiences to take away from Do Not Touch?

 The message behind "Do Not Touch" is: Adultery and cheating can have serious consequences, but it's often the cover-up that causes the most harm.
 The work is meant to provoke thoughts and reflection on the topic of infidelity and the impact it can have on individuals and relationships.